Best War Films of all times

 9. Paths of Glory (1957)

 Film trailer: https://www.youtube.com/watch?v=nmDA60X-f_A

-The ruthlessness of war (WW I) and the dirty war-politics played by the higher army officials – both portrayed to perfection.
+The ruthlessness of the battle (WWI) and the dirty war-politics played by the higher army officials – portrayed to perfection.

 Film trailer: https://www.youtube.com/watch?v=IkrhkUeDCdQ

-Director Francis Ford Coppola shot nearly 200 hours of footage – a film that took 16 months of shooting and 3 years of editing.
+Master director Francis Ford Coppola shot nearly 200 hours of footage – a film that took 16 months of shooting and 3 years of editing!

-The sound of the helicopter wings panning from left to right as they are match cut with the ceiling fan – simply epic!
+The sound of the helicopter wings panning from left to right as they are dissolve into a match cut with the ceiling fan – simply epic!